Does Tea Tree Oil Repel Ticks

 What is Tea tree oil?

 The leaves and the bark of the tea tree have long been used by the Australian Aborigines to treat minor skin irritation and to keep parasites from the skin and hair.
+Today the essential oil is used as an effective remedy for many ailments.

 Extraction of Tea Tree Oil